westc/grafana-vuehtml-panel/README.md

 This plugin leverages the grafana-toolkit to simplify building and packaging a plugin.

-Change to a compatible version of NodeJS (12 or 13):
+Change to a compatible version of NodeJS:
 ```BASH
 nvm use 12
 ```